 Members of the EREA Council

-Ms Kathy Freeman took up her role as a member of EREA Council at the start of 2017 and in 2018 she was appointed Treasurer.
-Kathy had been a principal for nineteen years, including ten years as principal of two EREA schools, St Edmund’s College and St Gabriel’s School.
+Ms Kathy Freeman took up her role as a member of the EREA Council at the start of 2017 and in 2018 she was appointed Treasurer.
+Kathy had been a principal for 19 years, including ten years as principal of two EREA schools, St Edmund’s College and St Gabriel’s School.
 Kathy has been a member of the Australian Council of Educational Leaders.
 In 2015 she received an ACEL Leadership Award and the International Paul Harris Fellowship Award.
 She has been an advocate across government and non-government organisations for students with a disability and their families.

-Peter Turner was appointed to the EREA Council on 1 January 2021.
+Mr Peter Turner was appointed to the EREA Council on 1 January 2021.
 He has broad experience in Catholic education, most recently as Director of Schools with the Catholic Education Diocese of Wollongong for 13 years.
 Peter’s other roles include Regional Director of Education for the Southern Region of the Archdiocese of Sydney for five years, principal in two secondary schools as foundation principal over 13 years, Deputy Chair of the former NSW Catholic Education Commission for five years, and Chair of the Commission School Resources Committee for nine years.
 Peter has a deep love of faith and a strong commitment to Catholic education ‘making a difference’.
-He brings to Council his capacity to think and act strategically, a collaborative leadership style and a preparedness to tackle the ‘hard issues’ with honesty.
+He brings to the Council his capacity to think and act strategically, a collaborative leadership style and a preparedness to tackle the ‘hard issues’ with honesty.